ahurlbatt/homeserver/README.md

 ## Restoring from remote backup

 The backup will be restored from the remote repository using `borgmatic extract`.
 As the name suggests, this extracts files, it doesn't restore a state.
-That means, for eaxmple, that files created since the time of the backup will not be automatically deleted from the target.
+That means, for example, that files created since the time of the backup will not be automatically deleted from the target.
 The simplest way to deal with this is to manually delete the contents of the target before starting the `extract`ion.
 There may be a 'smarter' way to do this using mounts and sync tools - see the [discussion about this on Github](https://github.com/borgbackup/borg/issues/4598).

-1. If you're starting from scratch, set up the server as detailed above, with the exception of the infrastructure - this should alread exist, and you don't want to reinitialise the borg repo
+1. If you're starting from scratch, set up the server as detailed above, with the exception of the infrastructure - this should already exist, and you don't want to reinitialise the borg repo
     - You will also not need to do the setup of Nextcloud and its apps
 2. Disable the scheduled back up tasks
     - `sudo systemctl disable sanoid.timer borgmatic.timer`